Amelie Morgan: 2021

 In April Morgan was selected to represent Great Britain at the European Championships alongside Jessica Gadirova, Jennifer Gadirova (later replaced by Phoebe Jakubczyk), and Alice Kinsella.
 While there she qualified to the all-around final in 5th place and the uneven bars, and balance beam event finals in 7th and 3rd place respectively.
 During the all-around final Morgan finished in fourth place behind Russians Viktoria Listunova and Angelina Melnikova and teammate Gadirova.
 She won the bronze in the uneven bars final behind Melnikova and Vladislava Urazova.
 In the beam final, Morgan placed 4th due to a mistake on her wolf turn.

 On 7 June, Morgan was selected to represent Great Britain at the 2020 Summer Olympics alongside Jennifer Gadirova, Jessica Gadirova, and Alice Kinsella.

 At the Olympic Games Morgan did not qualify for any individual event finals; however Great Britain qualified for the team final.
 During the team final Morgan competed on uneven bars and balance beam, helping Great Britain win the bronze medal, their first Olympic team medal in 93 years.

-NCAA
+Collegiate gymnastics career

-2021–2022 season
+2022 season

 In July Morgan announced plans to switch NCAA commitments from the University of California, Berkeley to the University of Utah.
-In August she moved to Salt Lake City, Utah to join the University of Utah gymnastics team for the 2021–2022 season as a part of their freshman class alongside Olympic silver medallist Grace McCallum, Kara Eaker, and Sage Thompson.
+In August she moved to Salt Lake City, Utah to join the University of Utah gymnastics team for the 2022 season as a part of their freshman class alongside Olympic silver medallist Grace McCallum, Kara Eaker, and Sage Thompson.

-Morgan made her NCAA debut at the Best of Utah meet, against BYU, Southern Utah, and Utah State, where she competed on uneven bars and balance beam, where she scored a 9.825 and a 9.875 respectively, to help Utah win.
+Morgan made her NCAA debut at the Best of Utah meet, against BYU, Southern Utah, and Utah State, where she competed on uneven bars and balance beam and scored a 9.825 and a 9.875 respectively, to help Utah win.
 She was subsequently named as the Pac-12 Freshman of the week.
+Morgan was the leadoff on bars and beam in every meet during her freshman season and hit 32-32 routine with season highs of 9.925 on bars at California and 9.95 on beam at Washington.

+At the Pac-12 Conference Championships Morgan scored a 9.900 on bars and 9.925 on beam to help Utah become conference champions.
+The Red Rocks progressed to the 2022 NCAA National Championships where they placed third, with Morgan contributing a 9.900 on bars and 9.875 on beam.